IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 4. From the **Select units to add** list, select at least one or maximum three Kakfa nodes and click **OK**.

-5. Optionally, if you want to authenticate usres before connecting to the Kafka cluster, select enable **Client Authentication**.
+5. Optionally, if you want to authenticate users before connecting to the Kafka cluster, select enable **Client Authentication**.

    Users need to upload valid client certificates to authenticate themselves to the Kafka cluster.